 National Army Museum is the largest New Zealand military museum with a unique collection of military exhibits and memorabilia.

-- A Patriotic Call to Yarn – We Need You!
+- The Patriotic Call to Yarn is Answered

-- Opening April 2015 – Ripping Yarns from the Peninsula: true stories of Gallipoli
+- Opening ANZAC Day – Gallipoli: Ripping Yarns from the Peninsula

 This exhibition begins our exhibition programme commemorating the centenary of World War One, with New Zealand being asked to take German occupied Samoa just days after the declaration of war.